Table of Contents In this article

 Introductory purchase APR

 The Freedom Unlimited offers cardholders the opportunity to make a large, planned purchase and pay it down while it accrues no interest.
-Considering the Freedom Unlimited’s strong rewards and shorter window to qualify for its introductory 3% ($5 minimum) balance transfer fee, it’s better to use it for its intro purchase APR rather than for a balance transfer.
+Considering the Freedom Unlimited’s strong rewards and shorter window of 60 days from account opening to qualify for its introductory 3% ($5 minimum) balance transfer fee (after that, 5% or $5, whichever is greater), it’s better to use it for its intro purchase APR rather than for a balance transfer.

 Balance transfers

-While the Freedom Unlimited carries the better introductory APR offer considering it provides a way to avoid interest charges for purchases and balance transfers, if you do need to utilize a balance transfer, the Double Cash will be the better choice.
+While the Freedom Unlimited carries the better introductory APR offer since it covers both purchases and balance transfers, if you need to utilize a balance transfer, the Double Cash will be the better choice.

 Additional card perks